-The No Project Alternative cannot include the 2006 Bay-Delta Water Quality Control Plan, as amended in 2018 (Bay Delta Plan) (State Water Resources Control Board 2006, 2018), revised water quality objectives, and reservoir operations cannot be modeled to meet the revised water quality objectives, because the State Water Board does not intend to complete the Bay-Delta Plan until 2025, and the associated modeling has not been released.
-Several subsections in Master Response 1, CEQA and NEPA Process, Regulatory Requirements, and General Comments, describe the status and relationship of multiple external processes related to the Bay-Delta Plan updates.
-Given that the Bay-Delta water quality objectives and criteria are still under development and are not expected to be finalized for several years, and the outcome of the multiphased process is presently uncertain, the inclusion of future projections of the Bay-Delta Plan updates, framework, and voluntary agreements would be speculative.
-Potential implementation of the Bay-Delta Plan and voluntary agreements are considered in Chapter 31, Cumulative Impacts.
+The No Project Alternative cannot include the Bay-Delta Water Quality Control Plan's revised water quality objectives, and reservoir operations cannot be modeled to meet the revised water quality objectives, because the State Water Board does not intend to complete the Bay-Delta Water Quality Control Plan until 2025, and the associated modeling has not been released.
+Several subsections in Master Response 1, CEQA and NEPA Process, Regulatory Requirements, and General Comments, describe the status and relationship of multiple external processes related to the Bay-Delta Water Quality Control Plan updates.
+Given that the Bay-Delta water quality objectives and criteria are still under development and are not expected to be finalized for several years, and the outcome of the multiphased process is presently uncertain, the inclusion of future projections of the Bay-Delta Water Quality Control Plan updates, framework, and voluntary agreements would be speculative.
 Furthermore, the Project would not be solely responsible for implementing the revised water quality objectives, as it is assumed the revised water quality objectives would be implemented on a Sacramento River watershed-wide level.
 The Project cannot assign implementation of the water quality objectives to other water rights holders in the Sacramento River watershed.
 The State Water Board is the agency with the authority to condition water rights and may choose to do so to implement revised water quality objectives.
-The Bay-Delta Plan is discussed in Chapter 31, Cumulative Impacts, of the Final EIR/EIS.
+The Bay-Delta Water Quality Control Plan is discussed in Chapter 31, Cumulative Impacts, of the Final EIR/EIS.